elnexreal/elnexreal/readme.md

 ## About me

 Im a student from Buenos Aires, Argentina.
-I'm currently studying in high school and i would like to study sofware engineering in the university.<br/>
+I'm currently studying in high school and i would like to study software engineering in the university.<br/>
 I like everything related to technology and i'm also interested in music production.